CFA Exam Explained Step by Step

 - do exam-type questions and practice exams,

-- search online for videos, presentations, e-books, etc. you need to see things from a different perspective to fully understand them.
+- watch various videos, learn from presentations, read handy e-books, etc. you need to see things from a different perspective to fully understand them.

 Do not economise on the time you take to review for your CFA exam, especially when it concerns mock exams.
 Remember: a good CFA mock exam is not the toughest one, but the one that reflects the exam the best.